schneebergerlab/msyd/README.md

 Pansyn can be used as either a Python library or a CLI tool.
 Pansyn can identify pansyntenic regions in a set of genomes aligned to a common reference, manipulate pansynteny callset files and determine a suitable ordering for plotting synteny between the genomes with `plotsr`.
 The different functionalities of pansyn are separated into modules for the python library and subcommands for the CLI interface.
+Many convenient shorthand functions are defined in the `util` module.

 ### `pansyn call`